elijahpost/game-GuessTheNumber/README.md

 	using git, which I learned and largely unlearned a few years back.
 I see familiarity with git as an absolutly essential component to my software education and my hirability.
 3. Build a portfolio.
-	Equally essential to my education and hirability is documented history of conde contribution.
+	Equally essential to my education and hirability is documented history of code contribution.
 	My history begins with this project.

 I expect to modify this project as I learn new skills.